TheochemUI/eOn/docs/source/devdocs/svn-migration.md

 git push origin HEAD:main_fin
 ```

-Note that the `ignore-whitespace` option might be problematic for Python
+The `ignore-whitespace` option can break Python changesets; C++-only
-changes, but for C++ only changesets it should be fine.
+changesets usually survive it.

 Documentation only commits are ported separately, and skipped during the rebase, since these will be in files "deleted by us".